mridul549/m3dio/README.md

 7. **Kubernetes**:
    - Manages the deployment, scaling, and operations of containerized applications.
-   - Uses Kubernetes Ingress for routing and Kubernetes StatefulSet for managing stateful applications like the Converter Service.
+   - Uses Kubernetes Ingress for routing and Kubernetes StatefulSet for managing RabbitMQ.